fabianseiler/Approximate-Image-Processing-Datasets/README.md

 ## Image Addition
 For addition all images were resized to 256x256, so that they can be added together in many different combinations, and a grayscale filter was applied via open-cv in python before the adding operation.
 This datasets consists of 21 entries which are shown with the corresponding sources.
-We choose a combination of general objects like boat.tiff and clock.tiff, images of humans like lena.tiff and cameraman.tiff, backgound (landscape) images like lake.tiff and walkbridge.tiff, as well as patterns like coins.png and rice.png to provide variety in image content.
+We choose a combination of general objects like boat.tiff and clock.tiff, images of humans like pout.tiff and cameraman.tiff, backgound (landscape) images like lake.tiff and walkbridge.tiff, as well as patterns like coins.png and rice.png to provide variety in image content.
 + boat.tiff [1]
 + cameraman.tiff [2]
 + circuit.tiff [2]